 No fee to apply for admission

 Proof that the phrase “Nothing good in life is free” is pure fallacy.
 Put that money toward your phone bill or something much more fun than app fees.

 No supplemental essay required

 That’s us helping you find time to rewatch a few episodes of The Office for the 100th time—or is that just us?

 International (anyone who is not a citizen or permanent resident of the United States) first-year students interested in Denison must submit an application through the Common Application or the Coalition Application.
-Don’t fret, there is no difference in how we evaluate application types.
+Don’t stress, there is no difference in how we evaluate application types.